Oscar Underwood: Political career

 Alabama earned an additional seat after the census of 1890, and Underwood became chairman of the new 9th District's Democratic Committee in 1892.
 Two years later, voters elected him as a Democrat to the United States House of Representatives.
 However, Truman H. Aldrich successfully challenged that election result, forcing Underwood to resign in the middle of the term, on June 9, 1896.

 However, Underwood persisted, and campaigned for tariff reform.
 He won the seat again in the election at year's end, then re-election numerous times, serving nine terms (from 1897 to 1915).
 Underwood became as the first Democratic House Minority Whip, serving from about 1900 to 1901.
 He then became House Majority Leader from 1911 to 1915.

 He was a candidate for the Democratic presidential nomination in 1912 and had some strength at the national convention among southern delegates but could not compete with Champ Clark and Woodrow Wilson.
 At the convention that year in Baltimore, Wilson's managers offered Underwood the vice-presidential nomination, which he declined.
 Following the election, Underwood supported the progressive reforms of Wilson's first term, using his position as Chairman of the House Ways and Means Committee to manage legislation and maintain party discipline.
 In return, Wilson granted him considerable control over patronage and appointed Albert S. Burleson Postmaster-General upon Underwood's recommendation.
 The Revenue Act of 1913 is also known as the Underwood Tariff Act or Underwood-Simmons Act in recognition of Underwood's role in writing and managing the bill as Chairman of the House Ways and Means Committee.
-He stood with a small minority of House members in opposition to the President when he voted, the Democrats had promised in their last campaign, to maintain an exemption from Panama Canal tolls for American ships traveling between American ports, despite British protests that the policy violated the Hay–Pauncefote Treaty.
+He stood with a small minority of House members in opposition to the President when he voted to maintain an exemption from Panama Canal tolls for American ships traveling between American ports, despite British protests that the policy violated the Hay–Pauncefote Treaty.

 Underwood twice won election to the United States Senate, in 1914 and 1920, and served there from March 4, 1915, to March 3, 1927.
 He was Senate minority leader from 1920 to 1923.
 Underwood was part of the four-person American delegation at the 1921-22 Washington Naval Conference.
 There, he helped negotiate the Five-Power Treaty limiting American, British, Japanese, French, and Italian naval armament.

 He opposed federal Prohibition as "an attempt to rob the states of their jurisdiction over police matters" and advocated local control of liquor regulation because "the improved conditions which we may naturally expect to find in the lives of the men and women who practice Temperance are not found to predominate in the state where Prohibition laws have been on the statute books for years as compared to those states where liquor is sold under a license system or where Temperance laws are controlled by the sentiment of the local communities."